joshualawrencemorgan/CS5265-Foundations-of-Machine-Learning/README.md

 ## Project Description
 This project seeks to learn more about the behaviors of bikeshare users by creating a membership prediction model for Capital Bikeshare (CaBi).
 The analysis is conducted on user trip data from [August 2023 rides](https://s3.amazonaws.com/capitalbikeshare-data/index.html) provided by Capital Bikeshare.
 I anticipate that the results of the model will highlight key differences in ridership behaviors such as time of ride, bike type, and duration of ride that could help CaBi better serve its customers and maximize profitability.

+For the above project desctiption, I would recommend including a short sentance or summary of how you would clean the dataset, if needed.

 ## Performance Metrics

 Accuracy - Can the model correctly predict whether a ride was taken by a member or a casual rider?
 This will involve training against a dataset and comparing the model's determination against the data from Capital Bikeshare.
 Results will be recorded into a confusion matrix and classification accuracy will calculated using the function below.